itkrivoshei/itkrivoshei/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on School 21 and JS Projects.
+- 🔭 I’m currently working on @school21moscow and JS Projects.
 - 🌱 I’m currently learning JavaScript and React.
 - 👯 I’m looking to collaborate on [Youtube](https://www.youtube.com/c/ITKrivoshey).
 - 🤔 I’m looking for help with JavaScript and React.